s60sc/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD
-ESP32 Camera extension to record JPEGs to SD card as frame rate controlled MPJEG movie and subsequently playback recorded movies from SD card to browser.
+Enhancement to Arduino CameraWebServer sketch for ESP32-CAM Camera modules to record JPEGs to SD card as frame rate controlled MJPEG movie on external interrupt eg PIR for security camera, and subsequently select movies to playback at recorded frame rate from SD card to browser.

 ## Purpose
-The MPJEG format contains the original JPEG images but displays them as a video.
-MJPEG playback is not inherently rate controlled, but the app attempts to play back at the MPJEG recording rate.
+The MJPEG format contains the original JPEG images but displays them as a video.
+MJPEG playback is not inherently rate controlled, but the app attempts to play back at the selected MJPEG recording rate.
 MJPEG files can also be played on video apps or converted into rate controlled AVI or MKV files etc.

 Saving a set of JPEGs as a single file is faster than as individual files and is easier to manage, particularly for small image sizes.
 Actual rate depends on quality and size of SD card and complexity and quality of images.
 A no-name 4GB SDHC labelled as Class 6 was 3 times slower than a genuine Sandisk 4GB SDHC Class 2.
 The ESP32 SD_MMC library appears to max out at around 300kB/s write.
 The following recording rates were achieved on a freshly formatted Sandisk 4GB SDHC Class 2 using SD_MMC 1 line mode on a AI Thinker OV2640 board, set to maximum JPEG quality and the configuration given in the __To maximise rate__ section below.